Los Remedios (district)

 Los Remedios is a district of Seville, the regional capital of Andalusia, Spain.
 It is located on the Isla de La Cartuja, south of the district of Triana, between two forks of the Guadalquivir river.
 It is linked by bridge to the city centre (Casco Antiguo) and the districts of Distrito Sur and Bellavista-La Palmera.
 From the western side of the island, it is linked by road bridge to the city of San Juan de Aznalfarache and shares a boundary in the Guadalquivir with the city of Gelves.
 The southern tip of La Cartuja is opposite the municipality of Dos Hermanas.

 Los Remedios takes its name from a Carmelite convent of the same name found in the district.
 Before urban development in the latter half of the 20th century, the convent was one of the few structures in what is now Los Remedios.
 The Port of Seville has been located in this district since silting forced it to leave the El Arenal neighbourhood in the city centre.

-History
+Background

 In 1945 the Avenida de la Republica Argentina was built and was to become, in the next two decades, the district's main artery into the centre of Seville.
 The avenue runs like a dividing line between Triana and Los Remedios, ending at Plaza de Cuba, where the Puente San Telmo carries traffic over to Puerta de Jerez on the other side of the Guadalquivir.

 In the 1960s a large-scale urbanization took place, and the new residential construction led to the city's first planned neighbourhood.
 It is overwhelmingly residential in character, and when it was built it attracted many upper-middle class residents.
 Today the main commercial thoroughfares are the Avenida de la Republica Argentina and Calle Asuncion.